 - Eat healthy foods.

 - Find an exercise that you can do regularly (even in your office).
-Think you can’t?
-Check out The 10 Best Exercises To Do At Your Desk by Forbes.
+Check out these ideas.

 - Get a good night’s sleep.

-This isn’t a 100% guarantee that you won’t caught up in the next emotionally charged situation, but it does increase the likelihood that you will respond in an effective way.
+These ideas aren’t a 100% guarantee that you won’t caught up in the next emotionally charged situation, but using all or some will increase the likelihood that you will respond in an effective way.

 PRACTICE WHEN THE STAKES ARE LOW.